Viet Thanh Nguyen: Non-fiction

-Viet is the editor of The Displaced: Refugee Writers on Refugee Lives, which includes essays by 17 fellow refugee writers from Mexico, Bosnia, Iran, Afghanistan, Hungary, Chile, and Ethiopia, among other countries.
+Nguyen is the editor of The Displaced: Refugee Writers on Refugee Lives, which includes essays by 17 fellow refugee writers from Mexico, Bosnia, Iran, Afghanistan, Hungary, Chile, and Ethiopia, among other countries.

-Viet has also released a non-fiction book published by the Harvard University Press in March 2016 entitled Nothing Ever Dies: Vietnam and the Memory of War, which served as a critical bookend to a creative project whose fictional bookend was The Sympathizer.
-According to Viet's website, the book Nothing Ever Dies "examines how the so-called Vietnam War has been remembered by many countries and people, from the US to Vietnam, Laos, Cambodia, and South Korea."
+Nguyen has also released a non-fiction book published by the Harvard University Press in March 2016 entitled Nothing Ever Dies: Vietnam and the Memory of War, which served as a critical bookend to a creative project whose fictional bookend was The Sympathizer.
+According to his website, the book Nothing Ever Dies "examines how the so-called Vietnam War has been remembered by many countries and people, from the US to Vietnam, Laos, Cambodia, and South Korea."
 Kirkus Reviews has also called the book "a powerful reflection on how we choose to remember and forget."
 The book is a National Book Award finalist.

-In 2002, Viet published a treatise entitled Race and Resistance: Literature and Politics in Asian America.
-Viet has also co-edited a treatise entitled Transpacific Studies: Framing an Emerging Field along with Janet Hoskins in 2014.
+In 2002, Nguyen published a treatise entitled Race and Resistance: Literature and Politics in Asian America.
+Nguyen has also co-edited a treatise entitled Transpacific Studies: Framing an Emerging Field along with Janet Hoskins in 2014.

-Viet's non-fiction articles and essays have appeared in journals and books, including PMLA, American Literary History, Western American Literature, positions: east asia cultures critique, The New Centennial Review, Postmodern Culture, The Japanese Journal of American Studies, and Asian American Studies After Critical Mass.
-In an opinion column in the New York Times, Viet discussed having been a refugee and characterized refugees as heroic.
+Nguyen's non-fiction articles and essays have appeared in journals and books, including PMLA, American Literary History, Western American Literature, positions: east asia cultures critique, The New Centennial Review, Postmodern Culture, The Japanese Journal of American Studies, and Asian American Studies After Critical Mass.
+In an opinion column in the New York Times, Nguyen discussed having been a refugee and characterized refugees as heroic.

-Children's
+Children's books

-Viet and illustrator Thi Bui, along with their respective children, collaborated on a children's book titled Chicken of the Sea.
+Nguyen and illustrator Thi Bui, along with their respective children, collaborated on a children's book titled Chicken of the Sea.

 Personal life

-In 2016, Viet spoke out for Palestinian rights by supporting the Boycott, Divestment and Sanctions movement.
-In 2023, after Viet signed an open letter in the London Review of Books urging "an end to violence and destruction in Palestine," a Jewish organization at the 92nd Street Y canceled a scheduled reading by Viet without explanation.
+In 2016, Nguyen spoke out for Palestinian rights by supporting the Boycott, Divestment and Sanctions movement.
+In 2023, after Nguyen signed an open letter in the London Review of Books urging "an end to violence and destruction in Palestine," a Jewish organization at the 92nd Street Y canceled a scheduled reading by Nguyen without explanation.
 After the cancellation, other authors pulled out of the centre's upcoming programming schedule, and at least two 92NY employees resigned.
-On Instagram, Viet wrote: "I have no regrets about anything I have said or done in regards to Palestine, Israel, or the occupation and war".
+On Instagram, Nguyen wrote: "I have no regrets about anything I have said or done in regards to Palestine, Israel, or the occupation and war".
 During the Gaza war, he supported a boycott of Israeli cultural institutions, including publishers and literary festivals.

-Viet is married to Lan Duong, a faculty member in cinema and media studies at USC and a poet, who also grew up in San Jose after coming to the United States as a young refugee.
+Nguyen is married to Lan Duong, a faculty member in cinema and media studies at USC and a poet, who also grew up in San Jose after coming to the United States as a young refugee.
 They have two children and live in Pasadena, California.